 Hiking the Hochgründeck Mountain – the Best View in Austria

-There are 16 hiking routes of varying levels of difficulty on marked trails in and around St. Johann im Pongau, to mountain huts, lake and scenic peaks.
-You can chose the more leisurely hike along the Salzach stream or the panorama loop around the Alpendorf, up the ante and find the Jägersee mountain lake, clamber the Hochglocker mountain, or tackle the more difficult Heukareck and Schuhflicker peaks.
+You can choose the more leisurely hike along the Salzach stream or the panorama loop around the Alpendorf.
+Up the ante and find the Jägersee mountain lake, clamber the Hochglocker mountain, or tackle the more difficult Heukareck and Schuhflicker peaks.

 We parked the car at the bottom of an agricultural area and the Stein-Bauer car parking area, where tractors tend to the towering fields.
 The signposted hike starts here and passes through some steep forested sections that intersect the road before venturing back into what feels like a vast hinterland.
 This path connects to a dense and shaded woodland, lined with a long window to bountiful alpine pastures that poke through the curtain of trees, up to the Gründeck ridge – the start of the last steep onset towards the Hochgründeck itself.

-It’s a three-hour trek that required some stamina, but on this occasion, the reward was one of the most impressive panorama views from a hike I’ve ever seen.
 Reaching the mountain hut Heinrich-Kiener-Haus, the scenery opens out into a magnificent blue-green-white panorama – the type of dramatic 360-degree vista I’ve only witnessed at mountain heights when skiing.

 A Picnic at Badesee Plankenau